Joint Notice of Privacy Practices

 For each category of uses or disclosures described below, we will give examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose your health information, without a detailed written authorization that complies with the federal privacy standards, will fall within one of the following categories:

-▪ We also may disclose health information about you to people outside the Health System who may be involved in your medical care after you leave a Health System hospital, an outpatient facility or one of our physicians' offices, such as family members, clergy, or others we use to provide services that are part of your care.
+- We also may disclose health information about you to people outside of Crozer Health who may be involved in your medical care after you leave a Crozer Health hospital, an outpatient facility or one of our physicians' offices, such as family members, clergy, or others we use to provide services that are part of your care.

 For Payment.
-We may use and disclose health information about you so that the services you receive at the Health System may be billed to and payment may be collected from you, an insurance company or a third party.
+We may use and disclose health information about you so that the services you receive at Crozer Health may be billed to and payment may be collected from you, an insurance company or a third party.
 Some examples are:

-▪ We may also combine health information about many Health System patients to decide what additional services the hospitals, outpatient facilities and our physicians should offer, what services are not needed, and whether certain new treatments are effective.
+- We may also combine health information about many Crozer Health patients to decide what additional services the hospitals, outpatient facilities and our physicians should offer, what services are not needed, and whether certain new treatments are effective.

-▪ We may also disclose information to doctors, nurses, technicians, medical students, and other Health System personnel for review and learning purposes.
+- We may also disclose information to doctors, nurses, technicians, medical students, and other Crozer Health personnel for review and learning purposes.